MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-porequestpowerirp.md

 > [!NOTE]
 >
-> Although an Avstream minidriver is a device power policy owner, it does not need to call <b>PoRequestPowerIrp</b>.
+> Although an AVStream minidriver is a device power policy owner, it does not need to call <b>PoRequestPowerIrp</b>.
 By default, KS (ksthunk.sys) creates a device power IRP when it receives a system power IRP.

 Drivers can use the returned <i>Irp</i> to cancel an <b>IRP_MN_WAIT_WAKE</b> IRP.
 Drivers that are requesting other types of power IRPs must pass <b>NULL</b> for this parameter.